 However, if you are trying to match a black, it’s good to be aware of these different possible undertones, and intensities, to help you get the best match.

 In any case, blacks are fairly closed.
 They don’t let a lot of light escape and reflect back to your eye.
-In other words, they hold their cards very close.
-Which makes them pretty forgiving to work with.
-And that is good to know, because the trend is going strong for both interiors and exteriors.
+In other words, they hold their cards very close, which makes them pretty forgiving to work with.
+And that is good to know, because the black trend is going strong for both interiors and exteriors.

 In my opinion, as an all over colour, black works best on only the most modern of exteriors.